cseanburns/systems-librarianship/src/6c-install-koha.md

 Then we install the Koha integrated library system.
 This is a large metapackage, and it will take several minutes to download and install.
-This is where `tmux` may come in handy, in case you lose your connection to your server.
+This is where `tmux` may come in handy.
+In case you lose your connection to your server, if you are running the commands below within a `tmux` session, they'll continue to run even if your connection drops.

 ```
 sudo apt install koha-common